Slackers (film): Cast

+Production

+In September 1999, it was reported that Destination Films had acquired David H. Steinberg's Slackers script for $200,000 against a guaranteed $700,000 following a bidding war with Artisan Entertainment.
+In March 2000, it was reported that Dewey Nicks would direct Slackers.
+The following month, it was reported that Devon Sawa was in final negotiations to star in Slackers while negotiations were ongoing with Jason Schwartzman to co-star.
+Prior to release, Destination briefly retitled the film to The Best and Brightest.

 Soundtrack

 The film has a few tracks from Handsome Boy Modeling School (Prince Paul & Dan The Automator), including "Holy Calamity" and "Rock & Roll (Could Never Hip-Hop Like This)".
 It has a symphonic instrumental performance of "Baba O'Riley" from The Who playing over the opening credits, as well as an A Capella performance of "The Sign" by Ace of Base (sung by a college choir) during a scene.

 Release and reception

-As of June 2015, based on 105 reviews collected by the review aggregator website Rotten Tomatoes, Slackers has received an overall rating average of 10%, with an average score of 3.1 out of 10.
-The site's critical consensus reads: "Another teen comedy with little on its mind but moving to the next gross-out gag, Slackers strains for laughs and features grating characters."
-On Metacritic, the film holds a 12/100 based on 28 critics, meaning “overwhelming dislike”.
-A few critics noted the dialogue as a positive, but not sufficiently good to warrant attention.